The Dangers in My Heart: Other

-Kyotaro's classmate, part of the perverted trio with Adachi and Ōta, and a member of the baseball club.
+Kyotaro's classmate, part of the perverted trio with Adachi and Ota, and a member of the baseball club.
 He is known for having proud yet strange fetishes, such as for chubby or bad-smelling women.
 Despite this, he is viewed favorably for being nice otherwise.
 He is romantically interested in Hara, who eventually reciprocates his feelings and goes out with him outside of school.